GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/110-getting-started.md

 ##### How?

 Real-world software projects often involve many files, which are organized into folders.
-It's handy to be able to see all files in our project while working in our text editor.
+It's handy to be able to see all files in our project while working in our IDE.
 VS Code makes this easy, as it supports a project mode.
 To use this mode, we simply pass in a directory.

 1. Navigate to the root of your project folder.
 2. In the command line type `code .` and VS Code will launch with the project folder ready to edit.